Spirit of the Times

 These philosophical changes are part of the framework of the Extended Evolutionary Synthesis (EES) which expands on traditional evolutionary theory by incorporating new insights from developmental biology, epigenetics, and ecology, notably the acknowledgment of organisms as active participants in their own evolution, shaping their own developmental trajectories and those of their descendants.

 This re-evaluation of the human relationship to other species represents a significant expansion of human knowledge.
-It opens new research fields and carries profound ethical implications for how we interact with other living beings.
+It opens new research fields, challenges the foundations of theoretical biology, and has ethical implications for the way we interact with other living beings.